Is the Radio Source Dipole from NVSS Consistent with the CMB and $\Lambda$CDM?: Modeling

 However, the lowest redshift bin in \textit{Tomographer} only reaches down to $z=0.06$ and the measurement in this particular bin is a non-detection (with NVSS).
 Given the sensitivity of the clustering dipole to nearby sources, we need to extend our redshift distribution model to lower redshifts.
-To do this, we perform a cross-match between the NVSS catalog and 2MRS, using a matching radius of $45{''}$, with the matched sources informing our model for the low redshift end of the redshift distribution.
+To do this, we perform a cross-match between the NVSS catalog and 2MRS, using a matching radius of $45{''}$, with the matched sources informing our model for the low-redshift end of the redshift distribution.
 The resulting $\frac{dN}{dz}$ distribution (for the matched sources) is shown in the bottom panel of Fig.~\ref{F:dNdz}.
 For further reference, we also show the number density of sources matched to 2MRS and LRS at $z < 0.01$, although these sources have been excluded in our data processing (Sec.\ref{S:source_selection}).
 Note that 2MRS does not provide a complete record of sources with $z< 0.01$, hence we utilize LRS as a complementary dataset.
+We note that this cross-matching procedure does not guarantee capturing all $z<0.1$ sources in the NVSS.
+This is because, first, there may be low-redshift radio sources in NVSS that do not have near-infrared counterparts in 2MRS.
+Second, NVSS is known to misidentify the center of some extended radio sources.
+Some previous works addressed the latter issue by cross-matching with higher-resolution radio surveys \citep{2005MNRAS.362....9B,2010ApJ...723.1119L,2018AJ....155..188L}.
+However, for present purposes, the cross-matching results are used only in setting a reasonable lower bound on the low-redshift NVSS source redshift distribution, and we thus leave more involved analyses to possible future work.

 Based on the cross-matching results, we consider two models for $b(z) \frac{dN}{dz}$ at $0.01 < z < 0.1$.
 First, the ``minimum model'' uses the $\frac{dN}{dz}$ directly from the cross-match, which represents a lower limit on the clustering signal.
-This provides a conservative lower bound on $b(z) \frac{dN}{dz}$ both because there may be low redshift radio sources in NVSS that do not have near-infrared counterparts in 2MRS, and second because the clustering bias $b(z)$ is expected to exceed unity.
+This provides a conservative lower bound on $b(z) \frac{dN}{dz}$ both because there may be low-redshift radio sources in NVSS that do not have near-infrared counterparts in 2MRS, or where their extended nature in NVSS makes them hard to cross-match in 2MRS, and second because the clustering bias $b(z)$ is expected to exceed unity.
 In our ``fiducial model'' we instead multiply the redshift distribution in the minimum model by a factor of 3.
 This fiducial case reproduces the value of $b(z)\frac{dN}{dz}$ from \textit{Tomographer} at $z=0.1$ and is intended to account for the clustering bias neglected in the minimum model, and any incompleteness in the cross-matched sample.